foerstner-lab/GRADitude/documentation/docs/subcommands.md

   --feature_count_start_column FEATURE_COUNT_START_COLUMN, -fc FEATURE_COUNT_START_COLUMN
-                        This parameter specified the number of the column with the first fraction --number_of_clusters NUMBER_OF_CLUSTERS, -nc NUMBER_OF_CLUSTERS
-                        This parameter specify the number of clusters, k --pseudo_count PSEUDO_COUNT, -p PSEUDO_COUNT
+                        This parameter specified the number of the column with the first fraction --pseudo_count PSEUDO_COUNT, -p PSEUDO_COUNT
                         The pseudocount represent a number that will always be added to each value; Adding this number avoid to have